deadlysyn/resume/README.md

 #### April 2022-December 2023 | Sr. Site Reliability Engineer | Lattice (https://lattice.com)

-- Templatized infrastructure deployment with reusable Kubernetes and ArgoCD templates for common scenarios and an interactive menu-driven script, so even junior JavaScript engineers could answer a few questions and get a working Kubernetes service; cut the time to produce a Kubernetes and ArgoCD pull request from a full day to under an hour (8x).
+- Built reusable Kubernetes/ArgoCD templates and a menu-driven script that let junior engineers generate a working service in minutes, cutting PR turnaround from a day to under an hour (8x).
 - Enabled rapid adoption of new architecture patterns, particularly microfrontends, on a platform that previously ran only a few backend services.
 - Deployed ArgoCD to orchestrate deployments across a complex web of monolith and microservice dependencies.
 - Scaled the global Kubernetes footprint while meeting the demands of a complex regulatory environment.